 We Icelanders dread this Southern region earthquake.
 My grandparents used to talk about it every time we drove by Mt.
 Ingólfsfjall that now the earthquake was due and pointed to the big rocks in the mountain slopes.

-The earthquakes happen with around a 70-years interval or so, so they are not expected for a while.
+The earthquakes happen with around a 70-year interval or so, so they are not expected for a while.
+But we live on the tectonic plates on a volcanic island, so everything can happen.
+And in February-March 2021 the SW-corner experienced a whole lot of tremors.

 It so happened though that on the 29th of May, 2008 I was running after my bus in Reykjavík when the earthquake hit us and didn't feel it, just felt some dizziness.
 So I only heard about the Suðurlandsskjálftinn earthquake when I heard people talking about it on my bus.

 In the photo above taken on the southeast side of Mt.
 Ingólfsfjall, you can see the huge rocks which have come tumbling down the mountain in these earthquakes.

 The southern region was hit hard with the houses in the area suffering damage, but fortunately no fatalities.
 You can visit an exhibition in Hveragerði town on the earthquake in 2008, and see what the inhabitants of this area have to say about their experience of the earth shaking violently.

 You can also try out an earthquake simulator at the exhibition for a small fee.
 The exhibition is located in the shopping complex Sunnumörk.
 During the construction work of the shopping complex, a crack appeared.
 This area is after all situated on the tectonic plates, which is why we have big earthquakes here.

 My little niece looking into the rift in the floor in September 2008 at Hveragerði library